 The vast majority of mortgage payment protection plans can only payout for a maximum of 12 months.
 There are, however, a very small number of plans that could payout for a maximum duration of 24 months.

 The usual limit of 12 months is far more of a concern for the accident and sickness section of the plan compared to the unemployment section of the plan.

 It is normally the case that another job can be found within a year if someone is made redundant, even if that new job is not as well paid.
 The point is that you are still fit and healthy enough to work.

-These plans are essentially income protection policies with added unemployment cover.
-For more information please see the page: Long-Term Mortgage Protection.
+These plans are essentially Income Protection policies with added unemployment cover.
+For more information please see this page: Long-Term Mortgage Protection.